senocular/senocular.github.com/articles/js_primitive_object.md

 primitive.property = true // Fails, like other primitives
 ```

 Here, the function `PrimitiveObject` is being used to create a new primitive object instance which is simply an plain JavaScript object made immutable with `Object.freeze`.
+Because its frozen, properties can't be added, removed, or otherwise altered.